my-best-day/medium/readme.md

-# BERT Model, MLM Pre-Training, and Binary Classification Fine-Tuning
+# BERT and GPT Models - Pre-Training and Fine-Tuning

 ### Based on and inspired by Andrej Karpathy's [nanoGPT](https://github.com/karpathy/nanoGPT) and [miniGPT](https://github.com/karpathy/minGPT)

-I built this project in order to learn by doing the anatomy and implementation of the transformer architecture and the pre-training and fine-tuning training routines.
-Currently, the focus is on the BERT model.
+I built this project to learn the anatomy and implementation of the transformer architecture by hands-on practice.
+This includes exploring pre-training and fine-tuning training routines.

+I started working on BERT and I'm now adding GPT.
+GPT the model, and its pre-training are already here.
+The next steps involve improving support for both models and adding fine-tuning for GPT.

+The readme update is pending, as I need to cover GPT, recent additions, and major re-factoring.
+See [todo.txt](./todo.txt) for the plan ahead.

 ### Let's start with some results:
 #### Pre-Training using MLM and the WikiText-103 dataset